apacheclient/Active-Directory/README.md

 # Active-Directory

+This project was produced on a virtual active directory, using Hyper-V manager, creating OU's, groups, and group policies on a local machine; along with scenarios.

 # Active Directory Tier-1 Helpdesk Lab

 This project is a hands-on Active Directory lab built to demonstrate practical skills used in Help Desk and IT Specialist roles.
 It covers domain controller setup, organizational structure, security groups, and real-world Tier-1 account management tasks using PowerShell.